Bedford School: Buildings and grounds

 The Main School Building, originally built in 1891, is a Gothic Revival Grade II listed building.
 On the night of 3–4 March 1979, much of the building was gutted by fire as a result of arson.
 The internal structure of the building was destroyed and thirty classrooms were lost.
 Almost all pupil records were saved but books, furniture and the large collection of portraits of former headmasters were lost.
 However, the school was in full operation on Monday 5 March.

 Bedford School Chapel was completed in 1908 and is a Grade II* listed building.
 It is significant as the last architectural accomplishment of George Frederick Bodley, a prominent Victorian architect who worked in the Gothic Revival style.
 Other notable buildings by Bodley include the chapels of Marlborough College and Queens' College, Cambridge.
 In 2005, various refurbishment projects took place within the chapel.
 Most significantly, the ceiling was restored to its former Bodlian watercolour design, the original having been painted over in the 1960s due to deterioration.
 At the same time, the interior walls were redecorated and the stonework cleaned.
 The chapel is home to Bedford School's chapel choir and houses a fine two-manual Hill, Norman & Beard organ.
 The specification of this instrument can be found in the National Pipe Organ Register.

 The Charles Piazzi Smyth Observatory and the Wolfson Planetarium were opened in May 2002 by Prince Philip, Duke of Edinburgh.
 Situated on the Bedford School estate, the facility is operated by the school's astronomer in conjunction with members of the Bedford Astronomical Society.
 The observatory was named after an Old Bedfordian who went on to become the Astronomer Royal for Scotland.
 It has a custom-designed GRP dome and a computer-controlled twelve-inch (305mm) telescope.
 The telescope has a hydrogen alpha filter, which enables the observer to view the magnetic plasma flow around the sun.
 The adjacent Planetarium was named after the Wolfson Foundation.

 School structure

 Admissions

 Bedford School aims to maintain the Christian ethos which was embedded into its foundation principles when established, but commits to admitting boys of all faiths, or boys with no faith.

+In September 2026, the school announced that it would become co-educational in September 2027.

 The first year at Bedford School (for 13- to 14-year-olds) is called the Fourth Form and is equivalent to Year 9 in the state system.
 After that come the Remove and the Fifth Form.
 The next two years are the Lower Sixth and the Upper Sixth.
 Bedford School also caters for the lower years (from Year 3 to Year 8) in Bedford Preparatory School.
 This is located on the Bedford School estate and many facilities are shared.